Get a complete analysis of the 2007 Grand National won by Silver Birch at an SP of 33/1.

-Bewleys Berry had jumped well and was in a lovely rhythm before crumpling on landing at Becher’s on the second circuit, when he still appeared to be full of running.
+Bewleys Berry had jumped well and was in a lovely rhythm before crumpling at Becher’s on the second circuit.
+He still appeared to be full of running.
 It was a great shame that he was denied the chance to prove his worth.

-Monkershostin frightened himself early onbefore refusing, and Eurotrek appeared to suffer interference at the hands of a faller before being pulled up.
+Monkershostin frightened himself early on before refusing.
+Eurotrek suffered interference at the hands of a faller before being pulled up.

-Thisthatandtother ran a great race until coming to the end of his tether and blundering two from home, after which he was immediately pulled up.
+Thisthatandtother ran a great race until coming to the end of his tether.
+He blundered two from home, after which he was immediately pulled up.

-Neither Billyvoddan nor Joes Edge appeared to find the necessary rhythm to play a part and both were pulled up without ever playing a serious role.
+Neither Billyvoddan nor Joes Edge appeared to find the necessary rhythm to play a part.
+Both were pulled up without ever playing a serious role.

 Idle Talk lasted well into the race, but eventually parted company with his rider when facing a tall order.

-Point Barrow got only as far as the first fence, and Dun Doire, having trailed the field throughout, was pulled up.
+Point Barrow got only as far as the first fence.
+While Dun Doire, having trailed the field throughout, was pulled up.